-The Latino History Project was founded in 2013 to help correct the limited presence of local Latino history and culture in most Colorado histories and school curriculums.
+The Chicano & Latino History Project was founded in 2013 to help correct the limited presence of local Chicano & Latino history and culture in Colorado histories and school curriculums.
 The project focused initially on Boulder County but in 2017 began expanding to other parts of the state:

-- to help local communities gather information about their own people of color;
+• to help communities gather information about local people of color;

 Boulder County Beginnings